-Don't let that deter you, however.
-You can speed the process on your kitchen counter with a simple paper bag or instantly ripen bananas in your oven.
+But don't let that deter you.
+You can speed the process with a simple paper bag or instantly ripen bananas in your oven.

 Ripening Effects of Ethylene